Written by Matt Bukowski

 Like a lot of graduates, Casey Miller has fond memories of the day in 2011 when she collected her diploma for her Master of Business Administration.
-She is fortunate enough to remember it two different ways: as herself and through the eyes of her children, both of whom were there to watch her cross the stage.
+She is fortunate enough to remember it two different ways: as herself and through the eyes of her children who were there to watch her cross the stage.

-Miller had accomplished something for herself and for her kids — and in a way that would change all their lives for the better.
+It was a happy moment and one that had profound consequences for Miller.
+She had accomplished something new and big for herself and for her kids — and would change all their lives for the better.

 Miller is the first to acknowledge that she did not always seem like the college-bound scholar she came to be.
 “In high school, I was a very defiant young woman,” she says.
 “I did not like school at all.
 But I was raised in a family where college was the expectation, not the exception.”